Q: What is Amazon Braket?

 Q: What is the Amazon Braket SDK?

 The Amazon Braket Software Development Kit (SDK) is a technology-agnostic developer framework that allows you to develop quantum algorithms and run them on different quantum computing hardware and simulators through the Amazon Braket service.
 The SDK helps you track and monitor quantum tasks submitted to Amazon Braket and evaluate the results.
 The Amazon Braket SDK includes a local quantum circuit simulator that you can use to test your algorithms.

 Q: How can I access the Amazon Braket SDK?

 Amazon Braket provides fully managed Jupyter notebooks that come pre-installed with the Amazon Braket SDK and example tutorials that help you get started quickly.
 The Amazon Braket SDK is open sourced so you can use Amazon Braket from any local integrated development environment (IDE) of your choice.

-Q: Does the Amazon Braket SDK support quantum annealing?
+Q. Does the Amazon Braket SDK support pulse-level programming?